Are you wondering "why is my PowerPoint file so large?"

 PowerPoint presentations can easily increase in size over time.
 As you're adding more video, images, audio, and slides, the file size will increase as well.

-In many cases, I've found myself hitting my email attachment limit when sending PowerPoint presentations to others.
+I've often found myself hitting my email attachment limit when sending PowerPoint presentations to others.
 I could put it in a Dropbox share or upload it online, but the real problem is that the presentation should be downsized first.

-Luckily, there are some good techniques that will help you reduce the size of your presentation files.
+Luckily, there are some good techniques that'll help you reduce the size of your presentation files.
 In this tutorial, I'll walk you through several tips and tricks to reduce your PowerPoint file size.

 Learn these skills to help reduce the size of your PowerPoint files—your clients and collaborators just might thank you for it.